 Biopesticides are increasingly being recommended as components of Integrated Pest Management (IPM) programs in the production of non-organic high-value specialty crops like fruit, nut, vegetable, vine, ornamental and turf.
 There are about 430 registered biopesticide active ingredients used in a wide array of agricultural pest management products.
 Biopesticides are derived from natural materials such as animals, plants, bacteria, and certain minerals.
 Biopesticides are considered an effective pest control option for organic crop production.
 However, they increasingly are being recommended and used as components of Integrated Pest Management (IPM) programs in the production of non-organic high-value specialty crops such as fruit, nut, vegetable, vine, ornamental, and turf.
 This online CE course covers the principles for using the 430+ registered biopesticide active ingredients used in a wide array of agricultural pest management products.
-It is sponsored by Marrone Bio Innovations and includes a Safety Review at the conclusion of the course material.
+It includes a Safety Review at the conclusion of the course material.

 - Lectures 6

 - Questions 20

 - California Department of Pesticide Regulation (1 hour Other)

 - Arizona Department of Agriculture (1 hour)

 - Certified Crop Advisers (CCA) Accredited in U.S. and Canada (2 hours in IPM)

 - Delaware Department of Agriculture (1 credit each PA, 1A)